Asymptotic Properties of Random Contingency Tables with Uniform Margin: Introduction.

-In this paper, we will consider the \textit{Random Contingency Tables with uniform margin}.
+In this paper, we consider the discrete \textit{random contingency table with uniform margin}.
 Namely, all the row sums and column sums are equal.
 Precisely, let $C\geq 2$ be a positive integer and let

-Notice that each entry of the margins depends on the dimension of the matrix.
-Denote